radical-lab/radical-lab.github.io/README.md

 			* (jedi force) particle suspension c̄ wind turbines, audio speakers, explosions, bullets, full(electromagnetic)spectrum `/lasers|lighting|waves/`,..
 			* wave suspension is a metahack #brainwaves2reachahigherstateofbrainfunctionandescapethisrealityoreditspacetimewhereshyamwillbethemannestmanandallothermenwillberewrittenasfemalesandalllostlivesrevivedandtherewillbeashyamforallandtoshareexperientialpossibilitiesinshyamaloka
 			* single source, single projection; (3D) whispering gallery (diamond mancave)
-		* construction materials will be programmable, supercomputational, faraday shielded, soundproof, elementalproof, computationally heated `/hydrogen|helium/` for vertical support, atom powered atom bots,..
+		* construction materials will be programmable, supercomputational, faraday shielded, soundproof, elementalproof, computationally heated `/hydrogen|helium/` for vertical support (cooling for controlled descent, and even controlled ascent; shifting weights are low tech stabilisers, and also good for manual override, but minimal science kbs for thermal control units is a good idea too), atom powered atom bots,..
 			* peak will be goldilocks' zone escape pod for evacuation procedure during natural disasters, attacks,..
 			* rest will be farmed, and salvageable escape pod from evacuation
+			* satellites can be at any altitude
 			* probably best to layer every"-thing"; macrodrone `/dis(c|k|x)s?/` (originally it was just the top; some plants are taller than others, but they can be sorted by height, unless structural support demands reconfiguration)
 				* they should be able to fly through any turbulence (including storms); by sucking in the air, and pushing it out the other side #occupy_gas_giants
 				* this is like the towers should survive the harshest environments, and natural disasters, and the bottom of the ocean, and maybe even places like inner planets, and stars #the_safest_place
 				* the occupants (all life) should not be aware of any externalities unless they query the meta.kbs; not even aware of movements like walking in a straight line, but going back, and forths, across the same street #shyams'beach
+				* hackable materials can detect err; parallel signals indicate bending moment, sheer force,.. (this belongs in the construction materials supersection, but; whatever, whatever,..)
+				* solar power top; air locks, and wind turbines, underneath
+				* sailing on a silver mist; it can be weighted, balanced, and thermally controled, to sit on the clouds, and even collect "rain" water, and also create stealth clouds
 			* Korins' Tower space elevator will be in Egypt; beans will be grown inside, but don't put all your' beans in one pod!
 		* instant (redundant replicators) teleportation + anti-gravity (no design limitations like 3 dimensional printing) = bypass tongue + most convenient toilet (there is no toilet,..) +..
 		* light speed computation using (`/shade|binary/` vs `/electromagnetic spectrum filter|n-ary/`) shadow puppetry; true parallelism #3Dhacking #flipdot #microcellularautomata(3D)